abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 }
 ```

-This class inherits from the `TodoAppAppService`, which inherits from the `ApplicationService` class of the ABP Framework and implements our use-cases.
+This class inherits from the `TodoAppAppService`, which inherits from the `ApplicationService` class of the ABP and implements our use-cases.
 ABP provides default generic [repositories](../../../framework/architecture/domain-driven-design/repositories.md) for the entities.
 We can use them to perform the fundamental database operations.
 This class [injects](../../../framework/fundamentals/dependency-injection.md) `IRepository<TodoItem, Guid>`, which is the default repository for the `TodoItem` entity.
 We will use it to implement our use cases.

 #### Getting the Todo Items